deepeval

 DeepEval is a simple-to-use, open-source LLM evaluation framework, for evaluating and testing large-language model systems.
 It is similar to Pytest but specialized for unit testing LLM outputs.
 DeepEval incorporates the latest research to evaluate LLM outputs based on metrics such as G-Eval, hallucination, answer relevancy, RAGAS, etc., which uses LLMs and various other NLP models that runs locally on your machine for evaluation.

-Whether your application is implemented via RAG or fine-tuning, LangChain or LlamaIndex, DeepEval has you covered.
-With it, you can easily determine the optimal hyperparameters to improve your RAG pipeline, prevent prompt drifting, or even transition from OpenAI to hosting your own Llama3 with confidence.
+Whether your LLM applications are RAG pipelines, chatbots, AI agents, implemented via LangChain or LlamaIndex, DeepEval has you covered.
+With it, you can easily determine the optimal models, prompts, and architecture to improve your RAG pipeline, agentic workflows, prevent prompt drifting, or even transition from OpenAI to hosting your own Deepseek R1 with confidence.

 Want to talk LLM evaluation, need help picking metrics, or just to say hi?
 Come join our discord.